 - Organizing or joining a tenants organization; or

-- Taking action under laws that protect individuals from domestic abuse or harrassment by:
+- Taking action under laws that protect individuals from domestic abuse or harassment by:

-- seeking a restraining order against an abuser;
+- seeking a restraining order against an abuser, someone who has harassed you, or someone who has sexually assaulted you;

 - asking your landlord to change your locks for safety reasons;

-- reporting a violation of an abuse prevention or anti-harassment order.10
+- reporting a violation of an abuse prevention or anti-harassment order.11

-If you have to fight an eviction in court, see the section in this chapter called Defenses May Prevent Eviction for information about how to raise the issue of retaliation.
+If you have to fight an eviction in court, see Defenses That May Prevent Eviction for information about how to raise the issue of retaliation.

-It is illegal for your landlord to evict you on the basis of your race, color, religion, national origin, sex, sexual orientation, age, ancestry, marital status, handicap, or status as a veteran.
-It is also illegal for a landlord to evict you because you get a rent subsidy or receive public assistance.12
+It is illegal for your landlord to evict you on the basis of your race, color, religion, national origin, sex, gender identity, sexual orientation, age, genetic information, ancestry, marital status, disability, or status as a veteran.
+It is also illegal for a landlord to evict you because you get a rent subsidy or receive public assistance.13

 If you feel that your landlord is evicting you based on any of these factors, read Chapter 7: Discrimination for more information about what constitutes illegal discrimination.

 - Allows Victims to Break a lease for safety reasons: G.L. c.
-186, § 24 allows a tenant or co-tenant to terminate a rental agreement and quit the premises upon written notification to the owner if a member of the household is a victim of domestic violence, rape, sexual assault, or stalking.
+186, §24 allows a tenant or co-tenant to terminate a rental agreement and quit the premises upon written notification to the owner if a member of the household is a victim of domestic violence, rape, sexual assault, or stalking.
+Notification must be made within 3 months of the most recent violence or the tenant can terminate the rental agreement if a member of a tenant's household is reasonably in fear of imminent serious physical harm.